PaoloMonti42/PicchioOS/README.md

 ## How to compile and install the binaries

-Please notice that the following guide takes for granted that you're running Linux.
-The source code for our project is hosted at https://github.com/PaoloMonti42/PicchioOS.

-In order to download it enter the path where you would like to place the folder containing the code and run:
+In order to download it move to the path where you would like to place the folder containing the code and run:

 git clone https://github.com/PaoloMonti42/PicchioOS.git